atidot3/DragonTimeSpace/README.md

 # DragonTimeSpace

-This project is cancel from us, we leave it public for anyone who want to continue, most of the basics are working such as login / character selection creation etc and entering in game.
+This project is in hiatus for now, we leave it public for anyone who want to continue, most of the basics are working such as login / character selection creation etc and entering in game.

 # Game download